-This information applies to Databricks CLI versions 0.100 and higher, which are in Private Preview.
-To try them, reach out to your Databricks contact.
+This information applies to Databricks CLI versions 0.205 and above, which are in Public Preview.
 To find your version of the Databricks CLI, run

-Note that this article covers only Databricks token authentication for enabling the calling of workspace-level commands.
-For additional authentication configuration options, see Set up authentication.
+This article covers only Databricks token authentication for enabling the calling of workspace-level commands.
+For additional authentication configuration options, see Authentication for the Databricks CLI.

 Before you run this command, be sure to set up the Databricks CLI.